troglobit/finit/docs/plugins.md

 * *discard.so*: RFC 863 plugin.
 Start as inetd service, like time below.

-* *hwclock.so*: Restore and save system clock from/to RTC on startup/shutdown.
+* *rtc.so*: Restore and save system clock from/to RTC on boot/halt.

 * *initctl.so*: Extends finit with a traditional `initctl` functionality.